rszemeti/RP2040_OOK48_Headless/README.md

 A modified RP2350/RP2040 OOK48 build where the touchscreen UI is replaced by a USB serial control path and a desktop Python GUI.

-The LCD remains active for spectrum/waterfall rendering, while all operating controls, decode display, message management, and logging move to the PC GUI.
+All spectrum/waterfall rendering, operating controls, decode display, message management, and logging move to the PC GUI.

 ## Quick Links